 Wuestenrot & Wuerttembergische (W&W) Group Sustains Business Growth Momentum

-In the face of challenging circumstances, W&W Group has demonstrated remarkable resilience and growth.
-The company's CEO, Jürgen A. Junker, underscores the impressive surge in new business, which in some areas exceeds 30%.
+W&W Group, a leading insurance and housing company, is experiencing significant growth across its business lines, reporting a net profit of €101 million in just nine months.
+Despite facing high claims expenses in Q3, the company remains optimistic about its 2023 earnings target and is set to maintain its dividend continuity.

-- W&W Group has achieved strong growth in new business across almost all lines
+- W&W Group continues to grow in new business, with strong growth across nearly all lines.

-- Wüstenrot is on track for record performance, with strong new business in life, health, and property insurance
+- The company reports a net profit of €101 million after nine months.

-- Unusually high claims expenses have affected the IFRS consolidated net income in the third quarter, but the HGB result remains stable

-- The company confirms its HGB earnings target for 2023 and aims for dividend continuity
+- Despite high claims expenses in the third quarter, the company confirms its HGB earnings target for 2023 and aims for dividend continuity.

-- W&W Group CEO Jürgen A. Junker highlights the successful operation of the company in a difficult environment, with growth in new business of over 30% in some cases.

 The next important date, Publication of quarterly report (as of Q3), at Wuestenrot & Wuerttembergische is on 24.11.2023.

-The price of Wuestenrot & Wuerttembergische at the time of the news was 13,420EUR and was down -1,61 % compared with the previous day.
+The price of Wuestenrot & Wuerttembergische at the time of the news was 13,290EUR and was down -2,57 % compared with the

-29 minutes after the article was published, the price was 13,320EUR this corresponds to a minus of -0,75 % since publication.

 ISIN:DE0008051004WKN:805100